-All Ph.D. students in good standing receive full funding and tuition for five years.
+All Ph.D. students in good standing receive full funding for five years, which includes a stipend, tuition remission, and health and dental insurance.
 The minimum stipend set by the USC Graduate School for A.Y.
-2022-2023 was $34,000.
-USC encourages students to also seek additional external funding to supplement one’s research.
+2024-2025 is $40,000.
+USC encourages students to also seek additional external funding to supplement one’s research and conference travel.
 Students who successfully apply for and receive external fellowships or dissertation fellowships are eligible to receive funding top-ups from the USC Graduate School.
 If you have applied for external funding, please talk to Danielle Ballard about these opportunities.

 -